freeCodeCamp/freeCodeCamp/guide/english/bash/bash-wget/index.md

 * `-i FILE`, reads URLs from a given FILE.
 * `-t X`, number of `X` attempts to download a file.
 * `-c`, try to continue a partial download.
-* `-N`, only downloads the target file it the file is newer than a file with he same name on your target drive.
+* `-N`, only downloads the target file if the file is newer than a file with he same name on your target drive.
 * `-v`, display all informations (default).

 ### Example